Simon-He95/simon.me/pages/index.md

 Through this page, I would like to share with you some projects I’ve done and what I’ve been through.

-Recently, I have been following [Anthony Fu](https://github.com/antfu) for a couple months, his enthusiasm to coding and dedication really inspired me a lot.
+Recently, I have been following [<span i-mdi:face-man-outline/>Anthony Fu](https://github.com/antfu) for a couple months, his enthusiasm to coding and dedication really inspired me a lot.
 Now, I’m used to learning industry news from Twitter and digging myself in those forward-looking feature and innovative ecological technology.

 I’m also an active user on GitHub to communicate with people have same ambition and interests on the latest technical information and ideas.
 Happy to be one of the contributors for some open-source projects.